mithunshanbhag/mithunshanbhag.github.io/_posts/2025-02-28-my-dev-setup.md

 comments: true
 ---

-Recently I had to replace my PC's SSD, which meant I had to reinstall all my dev tools and utilities.
+Recently I had to replace my PC's old SSD, which meant I had to reinstall all my dev tools and utilities.
 I thought I'd document my setup here for posterity.
 This is a living document and I'll keep updating it as my setup evolves.

-My primary development environment is Windows, but I also use Linux (WSL) heavily and macOS occasionally.
-Developing with .NET on Azure is where I'm most comfortable at, but I also dabble in Angular / TypeScript, and other frameworks & clouds (mostly as a hobbyist).
+My primary development environment is WSL (Linux on Windows), and macOS occasionally.
+Developing with .NET on Azure is where I'm most comfortable at, but I also dabble heavily in Angular / TypeScript, and other frameworks & clouds occasionally.

 ## IDEs, code editors, extensions/plugins